SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description

 Write a function which as input will receive 3 parameters (strings)

-- First string is the name of the band
+- The First string is the name of the band

-- Second string is the name of the album
+- The Second string is the name of the album

 - The third is holding a song name from the album